 Apple Watch Could Be Getting FaceTime Camera Via Watch Band Based On Newly Granted Patent

 For some reason, the tech industry keeps trying to recreate the Dick Tracy watch.
 No one really knows all of the properties of a Dick Tracy watch.
 It now refers to any wrist-worn device that can make audio and video phone calls, and perhaps launch a missile in a pinch.
-Appleinsider reports that a new patent gets them a little closer.
+AppleInsider reports that a new patent gets them a little closer.

 “According to a patent granted to Apple by the U.S. Patent and Trademark Office on Tuesday, the tech giant is looking to broaden the feature set of its wearable by incorporating a novel camera system capable of automatically cropping in on subject matter, tracking objects like a user’s face and generating angle-adjusted avatars for FaceTime calls.